jakobadam/origo-desktops/async_messages/README.md

+# Async Messages

-Async Messages, is similar to the Django messages framework, but is decoupled from HTTP requests.
-The message is displayed on the next HTTP request with the Django messages framework.
+Similar to the Django messages framework, but decoupled from HTTP requests.
+Async messages are displayed on the next HTTP request with the Django messages framework.

 This means messages can be sent to the user from anywhere in the